Gender and migration

-From 2000-2019, the estimated stock of male international migrants grew tremendously by 84 per cent in Asia, to 49.8 million, whereas the share of female international migrants in Asia grew by 57 per cent (UN DESA, 2020).
-This growth in male migrants has been fueled by the increasing demand for male migrant workers in oil-producing countries of Western Asia.
+From 2000 to 2020, the estimated stock of male international migrants grew tremendously by 89 per cent in Asia, to 49.8 million, whereas the share of female international migrants in Asia grew by 57 per cent (UN DESA, 2020).
+This growth in male migrants has been fueled by the increasing demand for male migrant workers in the oil-producing countries of Western Asia.
 Even though only 5.3 per cent of female migrant workers globally are found in Arab states, they make up about 39.9 per cent of the labour force in the region (ILO, 2018).
-Similar developments can be observed in Africa, which experienced more growth among male migrants (41.8 per cent during 2000-2017) than among female migrants (37.1 per cent) (UN DESA, 2017).
-The share of female migrants is much lower both in Asia (41.5 per cent) and in Africa (47.0 per cent) (UN DESA, 2019).
+The share of female migrants at mid-year 2020 was lower both in Asia (41.8 per cent) and in Africa (47.1 per cent) (UN DESA, 2020).
 Thus, male international migrants significantly outnumber female international migrants in these regions.
 However, between 2000 and 2020, the increase in the estimated stock of female international migrants in Africa (69 per cent) was slightly higher than the increase in male migrants (68 per cent) (UN DESA, 2020).

 Europe and Northern America

 At mid-year 2020, female migrants comprised slightly more than half of all international migrants in Europe and Northern America.
-In 2019, the share of females among all international migrants reached 51.4 per cent in Europe and 51.8 per cent in Northern America (UN DESA, 2019).
+At mid-year 2020, the share of females among all international migrants reached 51.6 per cent in Europe and 51.8 per cent in Northern America (UN DESA, 2020).
 The larger share of female migrants in these regions is because of a combination of two factors: the presence of older migrants in the population and the tendency of longer life expectancies of female migrants in comparison with males.